Wings of Fire (novel series): Themes and reception

-Wings of Fire was written as an anti-war series, which focuses on protagonists who often try to resolve major conflicts by pacifistic means while trying to prevent as many dragons from dying as possible.
+Wings of Fire was written featuring anti-war themes, which focuses on protagonists who often try to resolve major conflicts by pacifistic means while trying to prevent as many dragons from dying as possible.
 Despite generally being targeted toward younger audiences, the books are also noted for dealing with heavy and dark subject matter, though the series also continually works toward the idea of hope.
-Sutherland intentionally revolves each arc individually around its characters and sets of leading questions, such as free will versus destiny, nature versus nurture, the implications of different styles of parenting, the various aspects of expectations (both that which one projects outwards and which one receives from others), what it means to be gifted (not only referring to intellectual giftedness but to supernatural abilities as well), and the many rules of duty and responsibility.
+Sutherland intentionally revolves each arc individually around its characters and sets of leading questions, such as free will versus destiny, nature versus nurture, the implications of different styles of parenting, the various aspects of expectations (both that which one projects outwards and which one receives from others), what it means to be gifted (not only referring to intellectual gifting but to supernatural abilities as well), and the many rules of duty and responsibility.

 The phrase "wings of fire" was chosen to both immediately invoke the imagery of dragons to readers and to represent an individual's ability to overcome destiny and uncover one's full potential.
 Sutherland additionally explores the philosophical and moral implications of mind-reading, prophecy, and extrasensory perception through moon-bestowed NightWing powers.
-Darkstalker and the second arc, in particular, expand upon the role of magic in fantasy literature through the concept of "animus magic", a rare form of all-powerful magic that comes at the cost of affecting one's soul.
-Additionally, Sutherland's personal philosophy and upbringing have been cited as an important influence, as have her unusual religious and multicultural upbringing.
+Darkstalker and the second arc, in particular, expand upon the role of magic in fantasy literature through the concept of "animus magic", a rare form of nearly all-powerful magic that comes at the cost of eroding one's soul.
+Additionally, Sutherland's personal philosophy and upbringing have been cited as important influences, as has her unusual religious and multicultural upbringing.

 A large influence on Sutherland's process of developing the setting of the world of Wings of Fire was nature documentaries (such as Planet Earth and Life in the Undergrowth).

 When pitching the series to Scholastic, she noted that one of the series' primary selling points and draws was that it featured dragons as the heroes of the stories, contrasted with the supporting or antagonistic roles typically allotted to dragons.

 Wings of Fire has generally received positive reviews and sold over 27 million copies to date.
 It has developed a substantial following over the years, and Sutherland has hosted numerous public events where she interacts with fans and answers questions.
+This includes FanWing Fest, an official convention for Wings of Fire fans that takes place in multiple locations across the United States yearly.